LaraCroftDev/BlueprintBazaar/concepts/db-normalization.md

         A given valid SIN number determines the value of name, address and date of birth.

 &rarr;&rarr; What is <strong>Partial Dependency</strong>? <br>
-A partial dependency exists when a non-primary column depends upon a single column that is a part of a composite primary key.
-Note partial dependency cannot occur when there is a simple primary key.
+A partial dependency exists when a non-primary column depends upon a single column that is a part of <strong>a composite primary key</strong>.
+Note <ins>partial dependency cannot occur when there is a simple primary key.</ins>

         student_id      subject_id      marks   teacher_name